tardate/LittleCodingKata/python/yt-md-link/README.md

 ## Notes

-When making notes for courses, or music study for example, I often wat to link to specific timestamped sections in videos
+When making notes for courses, or music study for example, I often want to create markdown links to specific timestamped sections in videos.

-Say for example I have a link from YouTube like this:
+Say, for example, I have a link from YouTube like this:

 ```txt
 https://youtu.be/ky2z2mMQO40?si=ek-z2G0Rpv0Uz4fv&t=240
 ```

-I've like to be able to generate a markdown link in a few formats.
+I'd like to be able to generate a markdown link in a few different formats.

-Firstly, a simple markdown link using the video title, and the timestamp in "hh:mm:ss" instead of total seconds, i.e.:
+Firstly, a simple markdown link using the actual video title, and the timestamp in "hh:mm:ss" instead of total seconds, i.e.:

 ```md
 [LIV MOON - THE WINTER (VIVALDI FOUR SEASONS) (00:04:00)](https://youtu.be/ky2z2mMQO40?si=ek-z2G0Rpv0Uz4fv&t=240)